turingschool/identity/README.md

 to consume identity data out of [apply](https://github.com/turingschool/apply).
 Eventually, identity data will hopefully be extracted into its own application.

-This app is tested by plugging it into asquared and showing that it actually works.
+This app is tested by plugging it into `apply` and showing that it actually works.

-This is to prevent divergence between the client and the api it is consuming.
+This is to prevent divergence between the client and the API it is consuming.

 ## Releasing a version for services to consume

 Run `rake push`

-Our gemfury username is jumpstartlab, our email is contact@turing.io, ask me for the password if you need it.
+Our gemfury username is turingschool, our email is jorge@turing.io.
+The password is on the `Turing Accounts and Passwords` document on Google Drive.

 ## Setup